In this half-day summer camp participants get to…

 - Returning camper?
 That’s great!
 We’re welcoming participants who’ve done this camp before, it will be different than last time but include similar components.

 - This camp is part of a research study funded by the National Science Foundation run in collaboration with the University of Illinois, University of Pennsylvania and University of Maine.
-To fully enroll your child, you will need to fill out the Research Consent, Talent Release and Medial Contact Information form and send them to us via email.
+To fully enroll your child, you will need to fill out the Research Consent, Talent Release and Emergency Contact Information form and send them to us via email or cloud link (to prevent attachments from getting removed).

 Once we have your information we will send you an email verifying enrollment!